- Possible Side Effects of Stereotactic Radiosurgery

 What Is The Difference Between Stereotactic Radiation vs Radiosurgery?

-Stereotactic radiosurgery (SRS) and stereotactic radiation therapy (SRT) both involve highly precise radiation delivery.
+Stereotactic radiosurgery (SRS) and stereotactic body radiation therapy (SBRT) both involve highly precise radiation delivery.
 However, SRS typically delivers a higher radiation dose in a single session or a few sessions, while SRT uses multiple lower-dose treatments over a more extended period.

 Stereotactic radiosurgery is an advanced treatment option for prostate cancer, offering precise tumor targeting.